ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 :align: center
 ```

-An appropriate match will be:
+An appropriate match that produces no dangling edge will be:

 ```{image} assets/Ch6/remove-8.png
 :alt: Whoopsy!
 :width: 550px
 :align: center
 ```
 </br>

+For the above match, removing vertex '2' and edge '2-3' leaves the graph intact!

-Another situation that needs care is that a match must not identify a vertex to be deleted and a vertex that needs to be retained (not to be deleted) in the search pattern to the same vertex in the host graph.
-By the deletion specification, vertex 1 must remain and vertex 2 needs to be deleted.
-However, the following match identifies vertices 1 and 2 of the search pattern to the same vertex ("1,2") in the host graph.
+Another situation that needs care is that a match must not identify a vertex to be deleted and a vertex that needs to be retained (a vertex which overlaps) of `Find` to the same vertex in the host graph.
+In the deletion rule, vertex 1 must be retained and vertex 2 needs to be deleted.
+However, the following match identifies vertices 1 and 2 of the search pattern to the same vertex ("1,2") in the host graph, which is bad!

 ```{image} assets/Ch6/identification-1.png
 :alt: Whoopsy!